 According to the 1991 census, the indigenous Hungarian community living in the province of Burgenland in eastern Austria numbers 6,763 based on the language used (Umgangssprache).
+This figure also includes the individuals who arrived as refugees and guest workers.
 Assimilation left a strong imprint on Burgenland's Hungarian community.
 Even though the assimilation process appears to be accelerating, a more resolute support of ethnic values could slow down this process.
 The opinion which says that assimilation of the Hungarian community in Burgenland is an entirely spontaneous process cannot be considered as fully reliable.
 For a considerable length of time, the difficulty of maintaining contact with Hungary, the greater frequency of mixed marriages, and the insufficiency of Hungarian-language instruction were significant contributing factors.
-Additional factors are the breaking up of the traditional, agriculture-oriented family structures and, parallel with it, the growing taking up of employment in and commuting to urban centers (Vienna, Graz, Wiener-Neustadt, etc.) outside of the Hungarian-language areas.
+Additional factors are the breaking up of the traditional, agriculture-oriented family structures and, parallel with it, the growing taking up of employment in and commuting to urban centres (Vienna, Graz, Wiener-Neustadt, etc.) outside of the Hungarian-language areas.

 Since the 1920 census and the territorial changes following the Trianon Peace Treaty, the size of the Hungarian population in the province has decreased to one sixth of the original.
 While the 1920 Hungarian registry, based on native language, recorded 24,867 persons, according to the 1981 Austrian survey based on the language used for daily contacts, only 4,973 persons declared themselves as being Hungarian.
-In reality, the current Hungarian population (or those who culturally identify themselves as Hungarian) is estimated at some 5,000 to10,000.
-The total population of Burgenland was 294,849 in 1920 and 269,771 in 1981.
-The ratio of the Hungarian population decreased from 8,4 percent to 1,5 percent during this period.
-Meanwhile, the share of the ethnic German population increased from 75,1 percent to 91 percent, while the ethnic Croatian community - the most numerous minority group besides the Hungarians - also decreased from 15,2 percent to 7 percent.
+In reality, the current Hungarian population (or those who culturally identify themselves as Hungarian) is estimated at some 5,000 to 10,000.
+The total population of Burgenland was 294,849 in 1920, 269,771 in 1981, and 270,880 in 1991.
+The ratio of the Hungarian population decreased from the original 8,4 percent to 1,5 percent in 1881 and rose again to 2.5 percent by 1991.
+This increase can be explained by the rise in immigration.

+During the same periods, the share of the ethnic German population increased from 75,1 percent to 91 percent then diminished slightly to 88.27 percent, while the ethnic Croatian community - the most numerous ethnic group besides the Hungarians - decreased from 15,2 percent to 7 percent.